rG223/PraFFL/README.md

 ![](client.png)

 # Supported Algorithms
-Our implementation depends on https://github.com/yzeng58/Improving-Fairness-via-Federated-Learning/tree/main, and our code includes FedFB, LFT+Fedavg, LTF+Ensemble, Agnosticfair, FairFed, EquiFL algorithms.
+Our implementation depends on https://github.com/yzeng58/Improving-Fairness-via-Federated-Learning/tree/main.

 # Installation Dependencies
 Our provide the packages file of our environment (requirement.txt), you can using the following command to download the environment: